 Today, in the West, many believe humans are finally winning the conflct and will soon conquer the planet; they use words such as rape and pillage, metaphors of route.
 These assertions are just another form of human arrogance.

 It is self-evident that nature will prevail in the end.
 Events such as floods and earthquakes are dramatic demonstrations of the planet’s redemptive powers.
 Mother earth—nature—is relentless.
 She is patient, but in the end she cleanses herself of man’s works, utterly, without pity or remorse.

-And she does so with whimsy sometimes, or so it seems.
-She rearranges in symmetrical and colorful patterns, almost always improving.
-There is a certain sad but also uplifting beauty to be found in these catastrophes and erosions, in the very spectacle of nature’s reclamations.
+And yet, nature does so with whimsy sometimes.
+She rearranges in colorful and symmetrical patterns.
+There is a certain sad but also uplifting beauty in these catastrophes and erosions, the spectacle of reclamation.
+That is what I am trying to capture.

 These photographs are part of an ongoing project on nature’s preeminence.
 These photographs were taken between 2008 and 2011 in eastern Iowa, Louisiana, Texas, North Dakota, Italy, Haiti, Iceland, and Japan.

 Posts on Lenscratch may not be reproduced without the permission of the Lenscratch staff and the photographer.

 The CENTER Awards: The Me & Eve Award: Lori HawkinsMay 10th, 2019